How to Maintain Your Refrigerator to Avoid Costly Repairs

 • Clean shelves and drawers regularly

-Following these maintenance steps can significantly reduce the risk of major appliance problems.
+Following these simple maintenance steps and understanding common refrigerator problems can help improve refrigerator performance and reduce the risk of major repairs.

 Frequently Asked Questions